icyphox/site/pages/blog/ig-opsec.md

 into this in the DOs and DON'Ts in a bit.

-- **Facebook & LE**: Instagram is the last place you want to be doing an illegal, because well, it's logged and more importantly---not end-to-end encrypted.
+- **Facebook & LE**: Instagram is the last place you want to be doing an illegal, because well, it's logged and more importantly -- not end-to-end encrypted.
 Law enforcement can subpoena any and all account information.
 Quoting Instagram's
 [page on this](https://help.instagram.com/494561080557017):